caleb-james-smith/StauLongExercise/README.md

 ## Part 1 - Make flat trees from NanoAOD

+For Part 1, use the code and instructions in the "Analysis" folder [here](https://github.com/caleb-james-smith/StauLongExercise/tree/master/Analysis).

 The goal of this part is to make flat trees with a basic preselection (events with one muon and one hadronic tau passing the single muon trigger), saving the variables needed to perform the analysis.
 The flat trees will allow you to be very flexible with the analysis, reanalyzing data with different cuts or observables in only a few minutes.
 You will learn how to run on NanoAOD files, submit the jobs to condor, and implement POG-provided scale factors with correctionlib.

-This part is based on the code in the "Analysis" folder [here](https://github.com/caleb-james-smith/StauLongExercise/tree/master/Analysis).

 ### Part 1.1: Running the example